+Yes.
 Kratom has a high chance of interacting negatively with Percocet.
+Let me explain…

-Taking Percocet and kratom together may also increase your risk of overdosing.
+A slower metabolism rate increases the risk of side effects, including an overdose.
 This is especially prevalent if you take them together frequently.

 This is a dangerous class of drugs.
-You should be very careful if you decide to mix any of them together.
+You should be very careful if you decide to mix any of them.

 Speak to your doctor about your plans.

-Other related analgesics, opioid combos that kratom may interact with include:
+Other related analgesics and opioid combos that kratom may interact with include: